projectHARING/Haring_1.0/README.md

 ### Installation using SuperCollider 3.7.0
   - Download or clone this repository
-  - Copy the contents of the "HaringClasses" folder to your SuperCollider extensions folder.
+  - Copy the contents of the folder named "HaringClasses" to your SuperCollider extensions folder.
      You can find out what folder that is by evaluating:

     ```